 As widely reported today, the Avast-owned security application CCleaner was illegally modified by hackers to establish a backdoor to the hackers’ server.
 According to Avast, some 2.27 million users were running the weaponized version 5.33 of CCleaner.
-In addition, the CCleaner’s cloud version 1.07 was affected.
-Morphisec was first to uncover the CCleaner Backdoor saving millions of Avast user.
+In addition, the CCleaner cloud version 1.07 was affected.
+Morphisec was first to uncover the CCleaner Backdoor and notify Avast.

 Morphisec identified and prevented malicious CCleaner.exe installations on August 20 and 21, 2017 at customer sites.
 On September 11, 2017, some customers shared their logs of the prevented attacks with Morphisec, which our team immediately started to investigate.

 This post has been updated: